Dopex - Project Breakdown | Revelo Intel

 Dopex Bond Program

-In DeFi, Bonding is a known way for treasuries to raise funds in exchange for giving out the native protocol token at a discounted rate.
+In DeFi, bonding is a known way for treasuries to raise funds in exchange for giving out the native protocol token at a discounted rate.
 This allows DeFi protocols to earn capital that they can use to fund operations, extend runway…

 Dopex offers bonds to purchase DPX at a discount.
 These users can supply their stablecoins to Dopex in return for getting DPX at a 20% discount (redeemable after 1 week from the bond purchase) while helping the protocol to fund its operations.